panteaa/cs522-project/README.md

 * Depending on the device you are using choose simulator or headet
 * Follow the instruction bellow based on the platform you are using to see and use the application

+note: for condition and difficulty you can only choose one of these:
+ * hard leg and hard arm
+ * easy arm only
+ * hard leg only

 ## Instructions on how to use
 ### Vive Headset -- Controller Inputs
 #### Selecting